telerik/winforms-docs/tools/shapeeditor/using-the-custom-shape-editor/adding-and-removing-points.md

 ---
 title: Adding and Removing Points
 page_title: Adding and Removing Points | UI for WinForms Tools
-description: Adding and Removing Points
+description: This article shows how one can Add and Remove points in RadShapeEditor.
 slug: winforms/tools/shapeeditor/using-the-custom-shape-editor/adding-and-removing-points
 tags: adding,and,removing,points
 published: True